top of page

 JBNU WaTER Lab's Research Focus

-JBNU WaTER Lab aims to research various water treatment technologies based on chemical oxidation strategy to improve water quality and treatment efficiency.
-The research areas of our group's current interest can be broadly divided into three categories: i) fundamental investigation on chemical kinetics and mechanisms for the degradation of emerging micropollutants with conventional and other promising oxidants, ii) development of algorithm for determination of optimal oxidant dose in a chemical oxidation process, and iii) design of an on-site small-scale chemical oxidation system applicable where conventional treatment cannot be applied.
+The JBNU WaTER Lab conducts research on various water treatment technologies, focusing on chemical oxidation strategies to enhance water quality and treatment efficiency.
+Our group's current interests can be broadly categorized into three areas: (i) Fundamental investigation of chemical kinetics and mechanisms involved in degradation of emerging micropollutants using conventional and advanced oxidants, (ii) development of algorithms for determining the optimal oxidant dose in chemical oxidation processes, (iii) design of an on-site, small-scale chemical oxidation system for applications where conventional treatment methods are not feasible.

 I. Investigation on the reactions between emerging micropollutants and oxidants

-In South Korea, about 60 aqueous pollutants are being regulated in drinking water treatment plants.
-However, given the fact that there are more than fifty million chemicals registered in CAS, the 60 items are merely tip of the iceberg.
-Since we do not know which of them will be a problem, so we need to response quickly to the newly discovered pollutants (e.g., pesticides, endocrine disruptors, pharmaceuticals, algal toxins, perfluorinated compounds, microplastics, etc.) by conducting study on them.
-This kind of study should comprehensively address kinetics, mechanisms, and toxicity changes for each oxidants.
+In South Korea, approximately 60 aqueous pollutants are regulated in drinking water treatment plants.
+However, considering that more than fifty million chemicals are registered in the CAS, these 60 pollutants represent only tip of the iceberg.
+Since we cannot predict which chemicals will pose future risks, it is crucial to response promptly to newly identified contaminants (e.g., pesticides, endocrine disruptors, pharmaceuticals, algal toxins, perfluorinated compounds, microplastics, etc.).
+To effectively address these emerging pollutants, research should comprehensively examine their kinetics, degradation mechanisms, and changes in toxicity upon various oxidants.

 II.
 Development of algorithm for optimal oxidant dose

-In chemical oxidation process, the determination of optimal dose is an important issue, because underdose or overdose of oxidant can lead to insufficient removal of target micropollutants or increased formation of harmful by-products, and unnecessary cost.
-The abatement of a micropollutant by an oxidant can be predicted by the kinetic equation that consists of the second-order rate constant (kMP,Ox) and the oxidant exposure.
-The kMP,Ox values are available for numerous compounds.
-However, the oxidant exposure varies depending on the characteristics of water, and thus it needs to be determined experimentally for different water sources, which is a major limitation of the kinetic equation.
-Our group has been working on developing an algorithm including a universal model that can accurately predict oxidant exposure values based on a few simple water quality parameters.
+In chemical oxidation processes, determining the optimal oxidant dose is important, as both underdose and overdose can lead to undesirable outcomes.
+Underdose may result in insufficient removal of target micropollutants, while overdose can cause excessive formation of harmful by-products and unnecessary costs.
+The degradation of micropollutants by oxidants can be predicted using a kinetic equation incorporating the second-order rate constants (kmp,ox) and the oxidant exposure.
+While the kmp,ox values are available for numerous compounds, oxidant exposure varies depending on water characteristics, requiring experimental determination for different water sources.
+This presents a major limitation in applying the kinetic equation broadly.
+To address this, our group is developing an algorithm that includes a universal model capable of accurately predicting oxidant exposure values based on a few simple water quality parameters.

 III.
-Design of on-site small-scale chemical oxidation system
+Design of an on-site small-scale chemical oxidation system

 bottom of page